camunda/camunda-docs-manual/content/update/minor/718-to-719/_index.md

 * Adding/Clearing a user operation log annotation

 In case you want to avoid tenant check, please refer to [Disable the transparent access restrictions]({{< ref "/user-guide/process-engine/multi-tenancy.md#disable-the-transparent-access-restrictions" >}}).

-# Web apps revalidate authentications every five minutes

-Previously, after a user logged into the web apps, the [authentication cache]({{< ref "/webapps/shared-options/authentication.md#cache" >}}) was valid for the lifetime of the HTTP session, which has [security implications]({{< ref "/user-guide/security.md#authentication-cache" >}}).

-With this release, we introduced a time to live for the authentication cache, configured to five minutes by default.
-This new default might lead to a higher load on your database.

-You can read how to configure the time to live to a smaller interval or restore the legacy behavior (disable the authentication cache time to live) in the documentation about [Web Applications]({{< ref "/webapps/shared-options/authentication.md#time-to-live" >}}).

-# Set Job Retries Asynchronously

-We have extended the [Set Job Retries Batch Operation]({{< ref "/user-guide/process-engine/batch-operations.md#setting-retries-and-due-dates-of-jobs-using-the-builder-pattern" >}}).
-There are now new options that allow to set the due date of a job while also setting the number of retries.
-Please bear in mind that the [usage of new features]({{< ref "/rolling-update.md#usage-of-new-features" >}}) during a rolling update leads to unexpected behavior and therefore must be avoided: When a set retries batch with due date is created during a rolling update, due dates might or might not be set depending on the executing engine (old/new engine).